Wellbeing in Business THE FACTS

 Employees Assistance Programme

-We support employers, HR teams, & employees to take a positive approach to mental health in the workplace.
+We support employers, HR teams, & employees to take a positive approach to mental health in the workplace and implement an Employee Assistance Programme.

 A deterioration in mental health can be triggered by many things: stress, anxiety, debt, poor wellbeing, health issues, family problems, divorce, separation, isolation and bereavement just being some key issues.